Top 150+ Python Interview Questions You Must Know for 2025

 Although Python can be used to write scripts, it is primarily used as a general-purpose programming language.

-Any programming language that is not in machine-level code before runtime is called an interpreted language.
+Any programming language not in machine-level code before runtime is called an interpreted language.
 Python is thus an interpreted language.

 PEP denotes Python Enhancement Proposal.
 It's a collection of guidelines for formatting Python code for maximum readability.